Ahmard/reactphp-live-chat/README.md

 It's not encourage to used this program publicly.

 ### Features
+* Http server - Ships with built-in http server
+* Controller-based - Designed using controller based design, just like laravel
+* Route-based - You define your route
+* Colis-based - Your define your command listener for listening to incoming socket messages.
 * Room-based - You can choose which room/group you want chat in.
 * Username - You can choose your username.
 * Auto Ping - Will ping the client after every x interval.